Doubtlessly, checkout is the grand finale that every store owners desire to achieve, and it’s also the empowerment of ecommerce success.

-- 9 out of 10 people use thumb instead of a finger on a smartphone.
+- 9 out of 10 people use a thumb instead of a finger on a smartphone.

 These behaviors lead to the heat map for mobile users looking like this:

-Not only we have a smaller screen to render a checkout page, but we must also face the challenge from user behavior.
+Not only do we have a smaller screen to render a checkout page, but we must also face the challenge of user behavior.

 So what can we do about this?